tejada7/Java-Certification/OCP_Java21.md

 | TIMED_WAITING | "Waiting for a specified time (e.g., sleep, join with timeout)." | _Very cheap_; allows the carrier thread to go execute other work.             |
 | TERMINATED    | Thread has finished execution.                                   | Object is eligible for Garbage Collection from the Heap.                      |

+### A note about Interrupting threads
+- `InterruptedException` is a checked exception that gets thrown if an interrupted thread gets blocked in an invocation of the `sleep`, `wait` or `join` methods
+- Calling `thread#interrupt` only sets the interrupted flag to `true`, which can be verified by calling `thread#isInterrupted` method

 ### Java foundations reminder

 - Exception parameters in a multi-catch clause are implicitly final: